Leighton Park School, Reading

 There are a number of Quaker practices which the school partakes in, including the morning ‘Collect’ where staff and students gather in the hall to have quiet time and reflect, or where a person can have ‘Ministry’ where they stand up and speak without being interrupted.
 It’s a powerful idea, especially for a particularly shy or awkward child – how wonderful to simply have the right to be heard.
 Note to self: embrace Quakerism at home?!

 Students and staff all call each other by their first names and this approachability permeates throughout the whole school, there’s no ‘them and us’ – just a lot of R.E.S.P.E.C.T.
 Expectations are clear and discipline is robust.
 At first glance, it can almost seem hidden, but it is in fact quietly iron clad.
 They don’t wear a uniform, either.
 Apart from a school sweater and jacket for those in Years 7 and 8, the dress code is smart business attire – conservatively embracing individuality but parents will appreciate the affordability factor.

 The 90 hobbies on offer can get pretty whacky too.
 Alongside traditional activities like sport, music, book club and Duke of Edinburgh, there’s corset making, digital media production, coding, mindfulness and FIFA club.
 An overwhelming list, but never a dull day to be had here.

-Quite simply, excellent.
+WRAP AROUND CARE: Quite simply, excellent.
 Available from 7.30am to 9pm.
 Day pupils can arrive for breakfast at 7.30am and stay for activities, dinner, prep and just hanging out with their friends, and only have to leave when the houses are locked at 9pm.
 So if a parent is running late, they only have to call and they know their child is safe and being fed!
 All meals are included in the fees.

 WORD ON THE GROUND